cunnie/gobonniego/README.md

 ## Technical Notes

-`gobonniego` detects the number of CPU cores and the amount of RAM.
+GoBonnieGo detects the number of CPU cores and the amount of RAM.

 The number of cores may not match the number of physical cores.
 For example, an Intel core i5 with two physical cores and hyperthreading is detected as 4 cores.

-`gobonniego` spawns one thread for each core unless overridden by the `-threads` flag.
+GoBonnieGo spawns one thread for each core unless overridden by the `-threads` flag.

-`gobonniego` writes twice the amount of RAM unless overridden with the `-size` flag.
-For example, on a system with 16 GiB of RAM, `gobonniego` would write 32 GiB of data.
+GoBonnieGo writes twice the amount of RAM unless overridden with the `-size` flag.
+For example, on a system with 16 GiB of RAM, GoBonnieGo would write 32 GiB of data.
 This is to reduce the effect of the [buffer cache](http://www.tldp.org/LDP/sag/html/buffer-cache.html), which may give misleadingly good results.